Aryan Khan Bail News: Finally, bail is granted! Bollywood Celebrates Bombay HC Order | Bombay News - ExBulletin

 Without naming names, actor Sonu Sood wrote a cryptic Hindi tweet shortly after the order was made: When the weather does justice, it doesn’t need a witness.

 Filmmaker Sanjay Gupta said he was very happy that Aryan was released on bail, but was also angry with the justice system.
-I am very happy that Aryan Khan was released on bail but also very upset with a system that kept a young man behind bars for over 25 days for something he never did.
+I’m very happy that Aryan Khan was released on bail, but also very upset with a system that kept a young man behind bars for over 25 days for something he never did.
 That needs to change, he tweeted.
 God bless you and be strong Aryan Khan.

 I am very happy that Aryan Khan was released on bail but also very upset with a system that kept a young man behind bars https://t.co/hzAcP4Hclp